Navigating the Tire Landscape for Peak Performance and Safety

 2. Highway Tires

 As the name implies, highway tires are primarily meant for paved roads.
 They are designed with long mileage in mind and built for smooth, quiet rides with excellent handling.
-Many of the highway models you will see are designed with independent tread blocks and sipes for good on-road performance.
-Similar to touring tires, most of these models will come with an M+S symbol.
+Many highway models are designed with independent tread blocks and sipes for good on-road performance.
+Like touring tires, most models will come with an M+S symbol.

-The Cooper Evolution line is fantastic for highway driving and is equipped with 3D Micro-Gauge siping, which is meant to extend the depth of the tread to ensure even wear.
+The Cooper Evolution line is fantastic for highway driving and is equipped with 3D Micro-Gauge siping, meant to extend the tread depth to ensure even wear.

 These tires are also built with a five-rib tread pattern and wide lateral shoulder grooves to prevent hydroplaning.